Register Now for May 4 Webinar on the Updated Guide and Chartering Process

 Groups interested in organizing new credit unions can learn more about the process and requirements by participating in a webinar on Wednesday, May 4, at 2 p.m.
 Eastern.

-Online registration (opens new window) for “New Charter Applications,” is now open.
+Online registration (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for “New Charter Applications,” is now open.
 Staff from the NCUA’s Office of Credit Union Resources and Expansion will explain the charter process and discuss the new guide and other resources.
 This webinar is available at no cost and will run approximately 60 minutes.
 Participants will be able to log into the webinar and view it on their computers or mobile devices using the registration link.
 They should allow pop-ups from this website.

 Participants can submit questions anytime during the presentation or in advance by emailing WebinarQuestions@ncua.gov.
 The email’s subject line should read, “New Charter Applications.”
 Please email technical questions about accessing the webinar to email@example.com.
 This webinar will be closed captioned and archived online approximately three weeks following the live event.